 What is Algae?
 Algae is a unicellular or multicellular organism formerly classified as plants, occurring in fresh or saltwater or moist ground, that have chlorophyll and other pigments but lack true stems, roots, and leaves.
 Algae, which are now regarded as protoctists, include the seaweeds, diatoms, and spirogyra.

 Phosphates get into your pool different ways and you won’t be able to stop them.
 They come from rain, air, landscapers spraying yards, farmers spraying fields and some pool and spa chemicals.
 When you buy inferior chemicals, this can add to your problems.
-I will cover inferior chemicals in another blog.
+I will cover inferior chemicals in another blog but we don’t recommend buying inferior chemicals online, at Lowe’s, Home Depot, Wal-mart, Redners etc. You are only asking for additional issues!

 If you need help with an algae bloom or pool chemistry please contact us.